micmejia/bible-dump/NKJV/Hosea/Hos 10.md

 They have spoken words, Swearing falsely in making a covenant.
 Thus judgment springs up like hemlock in the furrows of the field.

 ###### 5
-The inhabitants of Samaria fear Because of the calf[^b] of Beth Aven.
-For its people mourn for it, And [^c]its priests shriek for it-- Because its glory has departed from it.
+The inhabitants of Samaria fear Because of the calf of Beth Aven.
+For its people mourn for it, And its priests shriek for it-- Because its glory has departed from it.

 ###### 6
 _The idol_ also shall be carried to Assyria _As_ a present for King Jareb.
 Ephraim shall receive shame, And Israel shall be ashamed of his own counsel.